Polo-Marie/stock-analysis/README.md

   1. What are the advantages or disadvantages of refactoring code?

 The advantages of refactoring any code, is that it can allow code to work efficiently/quickly.
 This is advantageous when there is a lot of data to be processed from excel through the VBA code.
 It can be the difference between a click of a button and an instant result, or a click of the button and wait time of a few seconds.
-Oher advantages include a cleaner code for both the coder and someone else reading the code to understand what the code is doing, as well as being able to test the code as you proceed with the refactoring process, and that there is always room for steady improvement.
+Oher advantages include a cleaner code for both the coder and someone else reading the code to understand what the code is doing, being able to leave notes within the code to explain the present processes, as well as being able to test the code as you proceed with the refactoring process, and that there is always room for steady improvement.

 Some disadvantages to refactoring code is that one can get lost in the refactoring process if not testing as you go, and not maintaining clean/organized code.
 Another disadvantage is to ensure that you do not include any new code within the refactoring process.
 Refactoring is for existing purposes only, and not for new coding tasks.